 The below is a small amount of information on how to land a job in a Dispensary.
 For a full 4 hour class on this check out our Nationwide Marijuana Dispensary Training, our Basic Dispensary Training, Advanced Cannabis Training or our Hemp and Cannabis Job Openings.

 The medical marijuana industry is booming, and that means some serious job creation.
 There is, however, some major competition from people who look how to get a job at a dispensary.

 According to many, the industry is poised for incredible growth.

 There may be some serious competition, but it isn’t impossible to find a job at a dispensary.
 There are several roles you can fill, and like any position, you can work your way up the ladder over time.

 So, you’re dying to know how to get a job at a dispensary?
 Read on for some practical tips and tricks to help you land a job you’ll love.

 When you first began to look up how to get a job in a dispensary, you might not have known what exact role you wanted to perform.
 Instead, you might just have a feeling that this is an environment you think you’ll thrive in.
 You might be an asset to the industry, but narrowing the job down to your specific skill set is incredibly important.

-If you already have experience in retail, you could find yourself working your way up from the bottom.
+If you already have experience in retail and know the differences between strains like Planet Of The Grapes and Sour Diesel, you could find yourself working your way up from the bottom.
 Dispensaries are, after all, businesses.
 They need people to not only sell cannabis, but also process transactions.
 Cashier jobs are never in short supply in most industries, the cannabis industry included, though the cashiers are known as Dispensary Agents or Budtenders.